Underactive thyroid (hypothyroidism) is when your thyroid gland doesn’t make enough thyroid hormone.

 - The amount of thyroxine you need can change over time because the function of your thyroid gland may change over time.

-- It is also important not to take more thyroxine than has been recommended by your doctor because this can cause symptoms of hyperthyroidism and contribute to osteoporosis.
+- It is important to take the dose recommended by your doctor because this can cause too much thyroxine can cause hyperthyroidism, heart disease or osteoporosis.

-Talk to your doctor if you are using thyroxine and are planning to or have become pregnant.
-This is because the amount of thyroxine you need may need to be increased.
+- Talk to your doctor if you are taking thyroxine and are planning to or have become pregnant.
+This is because your body may need a different amount of thyroid hormone during pregnancy.

-If you have been prescribed thyroxine tablets for an underactive thyroid, keep taking it at the same time each day in the morning.
-You will need to avoid taking iron or calcium tablets at the same time as they can reduce the amount of thyroxine that gets into your blood.
-You will also need to have regular blood tests and appointments with your doctor to find out whether you are on the right dose of thyroxine.
+If you have been prescribed thyroxine tablets for an underactive thyroid, keep taking it every morning at the same time.
+You should not take iron or calcium tablets at the same time as they can reduce the amount of thyroxine that gets into your blood.
+You will need to continue having regular blood tests to check you are on the right dose of thyroxine.

 The following links provide further information about underactive thyroid.
 Be aware that websites from other countries may have information that differs from New Zealand recommendations.